Quantum limit transport and destruction of the Weyl nodes in TaAs: Methods

 In this subsection, we neglect the Zeeman effect, and the vector potential of the magnetic field is chosen as $\vec A = (0, Bx, 0)$.
 We also set Fermi velocities in the $v_F^x\sim v_F^y\sim 291,000 m/s = 1.92 eV\cdot \AA$ observed via quantum oscillation measurements.
 These, together with the Weyl node separation $\delta k \sim 0.15 \pi/a$ and $a=3.437\AA$ in TaAs allows us to set proper units for our numerical results.

-A typical Landau band dispersion is illustrated in Fig. \ref{fig:kdisp}.
+A typical Landau band dispersion is illustrated in Supplementary Figure 11.
 Each band is four-fold degenerate, suggesting the tunneling between different pairs of Weyl nodes are still negligible even at a large magnetic field $B_z=145T$.
 On the other hand, a gap is clearly observable between the $n=0$ chiral Landau bands.

 An important question is how does the size of this anti-crossing gap depends on the applied magnetic field.
 Intuitively, the gap should be exponentially suppressed at smaller field $l_B \delta_k \gg 1$, and scale linearly at larger magnetic field.
-Such behavior is clearly observed in Fig. \ref{fig:gapvB1} and Fig. \ref{fig:gapvB2}, where the units of the data are interpreted for TaAs W2 Weyl nodes with separation $\delta k=0.15\pi/a$ and $\delta k=0.165\pi/a$, respectively.
+Such behavior is clearly observed in Supplementary Figure 12 and Supplementary Figure 13, where the units of the data are interpreted for TaAs W2 Weyl nodes with separation $\delta k=0.15\pi/a$ and $\delta k=0.165\pi/a$, respectively.

-\subsection{Impact of the Zeeman effect}
+\subsubsection{Impact of the Zeeman effect}

 Now we consider another potentially important ingredient---the Zeeman effect---particularly important because semi-metals and semi-conductors often give rise to large $g$-factors.
+For example, the $g$-factor of TaP has been estimated to be between 2 and 2.9 for one set of orbits and 5.5 and 6.7 for a second set \cite{Hu:2016}.
 To incorporate this we add an additional contribution to the Hamiltonian:

-The results with and without the Zeeman effect are compared in Fig. \ref{fig:ZeemangapvB}.
-The results suggest that though the impact of the Zeeman effect is relatively minor (Fig. \ref{fig:ZeemangapvB} upper panel), the quantitative change to the anti-crossing feature is visible especially for larger Weyl nodes separation $\delta k$ that allows weaker gaps with a larger magnetic field threshold, see Fig. \ref{fig:ZeemangapvB} lower panel.
+The results with and without the Zeeman effect are compared in Supplementary Figure 14.
+The results suggest that though the impact of the Zeeman effect is relatively minor (Supplementary Figure 14 upper panel), the quantitative change to the anti-crossing feature is visible especially for larger Weyl nodes separation $\delta k$ that allows weaker gaps with a larger magnetic field threshold, see Supplementary Figure 14 lower panel.

-The influence of the Zeeman effect can be understood via its modifications to the band structure in the absence of the vector potentials, see Fig. \ref{fig:Zeemandisp}.
+The influence of the Zeeman effect can be understood via its modifications to the band structure in the absence of the vector potentials, see Supplementary Figure 15.
 In the presence of Zeeman energy, the Weyl nodes moves further apart, making quantum tunneling between the pair of Weyl nodes more difficult thus suppressing the anti-crossing gap size.